nyl-auster/rust-memo/README.md

 let a = 42
 // declare a MUTABLE variable
 let mut y: i64 = 27;
-// declare an immutable string let name = String::new();
+// declare an immutable "string" : a growable, UTF-8 encoded bit of text let name = String::new();
 ```